vzhou842/victorzhou.com/content/posts/2019-06-07-information-gain.md

 ## Recap

-**Information Entropy** can be thought of as how how unpredictable a dataset is.
+**Information Entropy** can be thought of as how unpredictable a dataset is.

 - A set of only one class (say, blue <span class="inline-point blue"></span><span class="inline-point blue"></span><span class="inline-point blue"></span>) is extremely predictable: anything in it is blue.
 This would have **low** entropy.
 - A set of many mixed classes <span class="inline-point blue"></span><span class="inline-point green"></span><span class="inline-point red"></span> is unpredictable: a given element could be any color!
 This would have **high** entropy.